Our verdict

 Doesn’t ride like a stability shoe

-“It just goes and goes with pleasure,” remarked one runner about the Guide 16.
-Thanks to its flexible outsole and mild forefoot rocker, it bucks the trend of ‘rigid stability shoes’, and provides fluid mid-to-forefoot transitions and a ride that’s easy to get into a rhythm with.
+Thanks to its flexible outsole and mild forefoot rocker, the Guide 16 bucks the trend of rigid stability shoes, and provides fluid mid-to-forefoot transitions and a ride that’s easy to get into a rhythm with.

-Reviewers are right about flexibility.
-Out of all the shoes we had in our lab, the Guide 16 is nearly 50% more flexible, which is uncommon for a stability shoe.
+Out of all the shoes we had in our lab, the Guide 16 is nearly 50% more flexible, which is indeed very uncommon for a stability shoe.

 A second test confirms the first one: the shoe scored 2 out of 5 (with 5 being the stiffest) in both longitudinal and torsional flexibility.